Danny Trejo (soccer): Professional

+Los Angeles Force

-In Fall 2020, Trejo signed his first professional contract with the Los Angeles Force in the National Independent Soccer Association.
+In fall 2020, Trejo signed his first professional contract with the Los Angeles Force in the National Independent Soccer Association.
 He started both of the team's Fall 2020 regular season matches and all four matches in the NISA Fall Championship, including the semifinal against Detroit City FC, and scored a goal against the New York Cosmos in the final group stage match on September 28.

+Los Angeles FC

-On January 21, 2021, Trejo was selected 14th overall in the 2021 MLS SuperDraft by Los Angeles FC.
-On April 5, 2021, it was announced that Trejo had signed with Los Angeles FC's USL Championship affiliate side Las Vegas Lights.
+On 21 January 2021, Trejo was selected 14th overall in the 2021 MLS SuperDraft by Los Angeles FC.
+On 5 April 2021, it was announced that Trejo had signed with Los Angeles FC's USL Championship affiliate side Las Vegas Lights.

-Trejo signed an MLS contract with Los Angeles FC on August 19, 2022.
+Trejo signed an MLS contract with Los Angeles FC on 19 August 2022.
 Following the 2022 season, his contract option was declined by Los Angeles.

+Phoenix Rising

+Trejo joined USL Championship side Phoenix Rising on 26 January 2023.
+On 15 August 2023, Trejo was named USL Championship Player of the Week for Week 23 of the 2023 season after notching two goals and two assists during a 5–0 victory over El Paso Locomotive FC.
+He became a free agent following Phoenix's 2023 season.

+Korona Kielce

+On 12 January 2024, Trejo joined Polish Ekstraklasa side Korona Kielce on a two-and-a-half-year contract.
+He made his league debut on 12 February as a substitute, scoring a volley from outside the box in injury time of a 2–1 win over ŁKS Łódź.
+On 6 January 2025, he terminated his contract by mutual consent.

+Birmingham Legion

+On 23 January 2025, Trejo signed with USL Championship club Birmingham Legion for the 2025 season.

+Oakland Roots

-Trejo joined USL Championship side Phoenix Rising on January 26, 2023.
+On 13 August 2025, Trejo moved to USL Championship side Oakland Roots.

-Personal
+Personal life

 Trejo was born in Morelia, Mexico, but grew up in Mendota, California.